vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md

 </TabItem>
 </Tabs>

-### 2. Enter passphrase
+### 2. Enter passphrases

-You will be prompted to enter the passphrase for your wallet.
+You will be prompted to enter the passphrase for your wallet, as well as a new passphrase for the new isolated wallet.

 ### 3. Wait for response with wallet location